ungoogled-software/ungoogled-chromium/README.md

 ungoogled-chromium provides scripts to automate the downloading, patching, and building of Chromium with these patches.
 Here's an overview of the building scripts and files:
 * `build-sandbox` - This directory is the build sandbox; the container for all files used and generated during building.
 It is created when the building environment is setup.
-* `build_templates` - This holds the system-dependant files that are used for compiling and generating a binary package.
+* `build_templates` - This holds the system-dependent files that are used for compiling and generating a binary package.
 They are copied into the build sandbox by the build setup scripts.
   * `debian` - This contains files to generate a dpkg debian directory.
 Debian-specific patches are located here.
   * `ubuntu` - This contains files to generate a dpkg debian directory for Ubuntu
 * `download_source.sh` - This script downloads the source tarball from `commondatastorage.googleapis.com` and unpacks it into the build sandbox.
   * It accepts arguments; pass in `-h` for more information.
-* `domain_patcher.sh` - This script replaces multiple domain name strings with invalid domain names.
+* `generate_domain_patch.sh` - This script generates a patch to replace multiple domain name strings with invalid domain names.
   * It recursively works down the current working directory, and thus should be run at the root of the build sandbox.
+  * This patch should be generated when all of the other patches are applied to prevent dependencies on this patch
-* `source_cleaner.sh` - This script strips the source tree of mostly all binary files.
+* `generate_cleaning_list.sh` - This script generates a file list of mostly all binary files to be stripped from the source tree.
   * It should be run at the root of the build sandbox.
 * `generate_debian_scripts.sh` - This script creates a dpkg debian directory in the build sandbox for Debian
 * `generate_ubuntu_scripts.sh` - This script creates a dpkg debian directory in the build sandbox for Ubuntu